Musical Masters in Manhattan

 Itinerary

 Arrive in New York.
 Please note no hotel is offered as part of this package.
 Guests are free to stay where they prefer.
-We recommend staying at 1 Hotel Central Park.
-Meet the tour manager in the 1 Hotel Central Park lobby and walk to a nearby restaurant for a welcoming dinner.
+Meet the tour director at the Empire Hotel and walk to a nearby restaurant for a welcoming dinner.
 Get to know your culture-loving fellow travelers.

 Nourished by music and all kinds of cultural and social stimulation that is part of time spent in New York, return home renewed.